aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

     * Simple problem: proportions
         * Altitude : Focal Length :: Actual Size : Image Size
 * Altitude: what aircraft were they thinking of?
 Max Altitude 250,000’
+    * “...to permit the use of this slide rule in oblique photography computations”
     * Higher than contemporary aerial photography.
 40,000’ +
     * Too low and too early for orbital platforms.
         * Old “Edge of Space” was 50 mi = 264,000’